-We visit the nursing home-bound parishioners are sent a card each month.
+Our home-bound and nursing home-bound parishioners are sent a card each month.
 Before Christmas and Easter we send care packages to them, filled with treats and small personal care items, and volunteers help to pack and deliver the care packages.

 Ministry of Praise